maratai/craftery/fiber_arts/fiber_arts_readings.md

 # Knitting
 - Virginia D. McGlynn, illus.
 Walter J. McGlynn. *Knitting Illustrated for Beginners and Others*.
 Terrific instructional booklet.
 It's no one else's fault that I bounced off knitting after trying it for a few years! **Recommended**.

+# Kumihimo
+- Claudia Wollny. *The Secrets of Kikko* and *The Transformations of Sakura*, in gorgeous bilingual (German/English) editions, [available](https://www.claudia-wollny-edition.com/en/category-3/) from her website.

 # Lacemaking, General
 - Annette Feldman. *Handmade Lace and Patterns*.
 1975.
 This is getting destashed in a friend's direction.
 It looks fine as an instructional text, but the focus is on crochet, hairpin lace, knitting, and tatting (brief).
 I have more useful books on tatting and I don't practice the other techniques, so this will do better with someone who will appreciate it!
 - Frances Johnson. *Collecting Antique Linens, Lace, and Needlework: Identification, Restoration, and Prices*.
 1991.
 Frankly, this book is classist as fuck and I despise the author (I'm sure the feeling would be mutual), but this is nevertheless an excellent *reference* on lace (etc) styles, with many black-and-white photos.